Tregear, New South Wales: History

 Tregear was the name of a homestead built in the area which at one stage was owned by John King-Lethbridge, son of Robert Copland Lethbridge and Mary King.
 It was named after the Lethbridge family's estate in Cornwall, England.
 The land was held by Lethbridge family until 1942 when it was taken over by the RAAF and then sold in 1951.

-Commercial area
+Shopping & Public amenities

-Tregear has a small shopping centre which consists of an IGA supermarket, chemist, post office, newsagent, kebab shop, take-away shop and a doctor.
-There is a small car park out the front of the shopping complex, with a public pay phone as well.
-It is a 10-minute drive from Westfield Mount Druitt Shopping Centre.
-There are only two sets of traffic lights in Tregear.
-There are 3 GP offices in Tregear.
+Tregear features a small local shopping centre with an IGA supermarket, chemist, post office, newsagent, kebab and fish and chips takeaway store and the Tregear Medical Centre.
+A small car park sits at the front of the complex, along with a public pay phone.

+Nearby shopping areas include a 10-minute drive to Westfield Mount Druitt Shopping Centre, 20-minute drive to Penrith Westfield Shopping Centre, 5-minute drive to Emerton Village Shopping Centre, 5-minute drive to Ropes Crossing Village Shopping Centre and a 7-minute drive to St Marys' main strip.